 curriculum for new areas of the building – Teaching Kitchen, Clay Studio,

-Rooftop Garden, and Digital Media Lab (We recently received funding for Teaching Kitchen programs).
+Rooftop Garden, and Digital Media Lab.

-This plan will help us transition into
+This plan helped us transition into

 While there are always significant financial challenges for non-profits, the LASC has weathered difficulties remarkably well due to our financial stability.